snovakovic/vtpw/README.md

 ## Features

-This plugin enables quick togling between `.vue` single file component and "shadow" TS file that sync back changes done to it back to original `.vue` file.
-Switching between vue and shadow TS file is done seamlessly without losing any contenxt by just hitting shortcut (by default shortcut is `ctrl+alt+,`)
+Main feature of this plugin is to enable quick seamless toggling between `.vue` single file component and "shadow" `.vtpw.ts` file without losing any context.
+All the change done in shadow `.vtpw.ts` file will be synced back to original `.vue` file on save.

-Reson to toggle to shadow `.vtpw.ts` file is to get editor/intelisense experinace as when working with any other normal `.ts` file withoput any lagging caused be vetur plugin.
-All the changes done to the `.vtpw.ts` file will be synced back to original vue file on save.
+The reason to toggle from `.vue` to `.vtpw.ts` is to get the same VS Code editor experiance as when working with any other TS file.
+No more performance issues, lagging or incomplete autocomple that occure in `.vue` single files components due to vetur.
+Check the gif's below to see comparison of typing same code in `.vue` and `vtpw.ts`
-When done with editing in shadow `.vtpw.ts` file just hit same shortcut to get back to original vue file with changes applied.

 ## Usage

-While working with this plugin it's recomended to add `*.vtpw.ts` to `.gitignore` to avoid shadow ts files popping up in git changes and to avoid unintentional commit of those files to source controll.
+It's recomended to add `*.vtpw.ts` to `.gitignore` to avoid shadow ts files showing up in git changes and to avoid unintentional commit of those files to source controll.

+Default shortcut to toggle between `.vue` and `.vtwp.ts` files is `ctrl+a+,`

 In the gif you can see intelisense/editor experiance when working in `.vue` file.